VH-Lab/NDI-matlab/docs/reference/+ndi/+epoch/+epochset/param.m.md

   Returns 1 if the current hashed value of the cached epochtable is identical to HASHVALUE.
   Otherwise, it returns 0.

-Help for ndi.epoch.epochset.param/matchedepochtable is inherited from superclass NDI.EPOCH.EPOCHSET
+Help for ndi.epoch.epochset.param/matchedepochtable is inherited from superclass ndi.epoch.epochset
 ```

 ---